 She presented herself at the House of Commons to beg for leniency.
 Parliament resolved that if John was sentenced to death, Royalist prisoners’ lives would be taken in reprisal so orders were given to release him.
 Elizabeth now had just two days to travel to Oxford and deliver the news.
 She travelled alone and on foot, slipping through enemy lines over almost 60 miles to deliver the letter securing her husband’s acquittal.
 She arrived just in time.

 Elizabeth’s extraordinary bravery saved her husband’s life.
-Try matching that this Valentine’s Day – Good Luck!
+Try matching the story of the Lilburne’s this Valentine’s Day – Good Luck!

 To hear more stories about Oxford Castle & Prison, check out our Facebook page.